 We start by estimating the average intent-to-treat effects of goal reminders on farmer promoters' performance.
-Figure 2 presents the average effects of goal reminders on the number of farmers registered for the subsidized input scheme, the number of demonstration plot trainings held, the number of farmers trained on the demonstration plots, and the standardized index across those three outcomes.
+Figure 2 presents the average effects of goal reminders on the number of farmers registered for the subsidized input scheme, the number of on-farm demonstration trainings held, the number of farmers trained on these demonstrations, and the standardized index across those three outcomes.
 For each outcome, we show treatment effects for the full sample, on-time message sample, and delayed message samples as defined earlier.
 Appendix Table C7 reports the corresponding regression results.